kaepek/calibration/README.md

 4. Combine the collected `[experiment-name].jsonl` `npm run combine:rotation-voltage-network-data --dataset=[experiment-name].jsonl`, you will recieve a file `[experiment-name].jsonl.matched.csv` if the successful, this program will report how successful it was in matching records high match rate is expect ~98%.
 5. Proceed from step 1 from the analysis instructions.

 This collection process must be performed for a number of experimental runs for each direction `clockwise` and `counter-clockwise`, I would recommend performing multiple runs in each direction, say atleast 3 in each direction.
-When performing the [Data analysis]() on each run you may find that some of the runs encountered issues and have artifacts in the collected data, in this case I would recommend repeating the collection process with a set of new experiments to replace the bad captures with good ones.
+When performing the [data analysis section](#data-analysis) on each run you may find that some of the runs encountered issues and have artifacts in the collected data, in this case I would recommend repeating the collection process with a set of new experiments to replace the bad captures with good ones.

-# Data analysis:
+# Data analysis

 Depending on what type of motor controller you are implementing there are different analysis commands you need to run.
 The calibration library provides for 3 main types of motor controller: